 2020 TAP Projects

-Click here for a list of projects that received TAP funds in the last funding round.
+Click here for a list of projects that received TAP funds in 2020.